 1) On your iPhone or iPad, select the email you want to save as a PDF document.

-2) Tap on the forward button, and select Print.
+2) Tap the forward button, and select Print.

 3) You will now be presented with a preview of what your email would look like if you were to print it.
 Do a pinch-to-zoom gesture on the image preview of the email.
-Alternatively, you can press firmly on the preview if you’re using an iPhone.
+Alternatively, you can press firmly on the preview and then tap it if you’re using an iPhone.

 4) The preview will now take the entire screen.
-What you are seeing is now a PDF.
-Tap the Share icon in the upper right corner of the screen.
-You can now share the PDF file generated by SMS, email, and more, or save it to iCloud Files, Dropbox, and more, depending on the apps you have installed on your device.
+What you are seeing now is a PDF.
+Tap the Share icon.
+You can now share the generated PDF file by SMS, email, WhatsApp, Slack, and more, or save it to iCloud Files, Dropbox, etc., depending on the apps you have installed on your device.

 How to convert an email to PDF on Mac